anhb/Install-Manjaro-Linux-on-Matebook-X-Pro-2021-Huawei/README.md

 ### SDDM BUG (Black screen and Password Fail)

-This bug happens when the computer enter to sleep or it is inactive, first time works, but multiple times the password is not recognized by SDDM and you cannot login again, and when the computer is inactive for long time the black screen shows up and you cannot do anything.
-To avoid them you need to make the changes I do in the [battery section](#Battery), but to fix it you have two options:
+This bug happens when the computer enters to sleep, or it is inactive; the first time works, but multiple times, SDDM does not recognized the password, and you cannot log in again.
+When the computer is inactive for a long time, a black screen shows up, and you cannot do anything.
+To avoid them, you need to make the changes I do in the [battery section](#Battery), but to fix it, you have two options:

 1. Fix the error

-   I don't like sddm, so in my case it wasn't my solution, but I put references that could help you to fix it if you like it [link1](https://www.reddit.com/r/voidlinux/comments/wt7x68/kde_lock_screen_correct_password_not_accepted/) [link2](https://askubuntu.com/questions/909943/cant-unlock-lockscreen-sddm)
+   I don't like SDDM, so in my case, it wasn't my solution, but I put references that could help you to fix it if you want it [link1](https://www.reddit.com/r/voidlinux/comments/wt7x68/kde_lock_screen_correct_password_not_accepted/) [link2](https://askubuntu.com/questions/909943/cant-unlock-lockscreen-sddm).

 2. Change the Display Manager

-   I love to use LightDM, since the login screen are so beautiful, so you can replace it following these instrucctions:
+   I love to use LightDM since the login screens are so beautiful.
+You can replace it by following these instructions:

-   - Install LightDM packages
+   - Install LightDM packages.

      > sudo pacman -S lightdm lightdm-webkit2-greeter

-   - Add webkit2 in the LightDM config file
+   - Add webkit2 in the LightDM config file.

      > nano /etc/lightdm/lightdm.conf
      >